 Several appropriate tamper-proof platforms exist, and more are forthcoming.
-Some of these are very secure, satisfying the highest security level specified by US Federal Information Processing Standard 140-1 [10].
+Some of these are very secure, satisfying the highest security level specified by US Federal Information Processing Standard 140-1 [6].
 (This publication gives four security levels for cryptographic modules.
 The highest levels of security are considered nearly unbreakable systems.
 The US National Institute of Standards and Technology has also recently announced a system for validating and ranking proposed physical devices according to the FIPS 140-1 criteria.)
-Some examples of possible technologies include the μ ABYSS [26] and Citadel [27] systems from IBM; the iPower [8] encryption card by National Semiconductor; the Crypta Plus [16] encryption card by Telequip; the CY512i chip from Cylink [3]; and some tamper-proof smart card systems [4].
+Some examples of possible technologies include the μ ABYSS [16] and Citadel [17] systems from IBM; the iPower [5] encryption card by National Semiconductor; the Crypta Plus [15] encryption card by Telequip; the CY512i chip from Cylink [1]; and some tamper-proof smart card systems [2].
 There will be additional announcements of tamper-proof devices with increased processing power from major vendors in the next few months.
+For a fuller descriptions of potential platforms, see [18].
 Many of these devices are highly portable and exist in PCMCIA or smart card format.
 We propose that users lease a secure device (private ownership of postal meters or postal equipment is illegal in the US) from an authorized vendor.
-The same types of secure devices could be used for both postage meters and computer-generated postage.
+The same types of secure devices could be used for both postage meters and computer-generated postage.8